rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 Subscriptions MAY be modified in various ways:

-1. the subscription *filter* (inline, referring to a different named filter, or changing the referenced filter), *update-triggers*, or *purpose* may be changed.
+1. the subscription *filter* (inline, referring to a different named filter, or changing the referenced filter), *update-triggers*, or *description* may be changed.
 1. *receivers* may be added or removed.
 1. parameter associated with a receiver may be changed.